Common Chimney Problems

 Only operate space heaters in well-ventilated areas.

-A clean chimney/flue, void of any buildup of soot or creosote, can increase the efficiency of your fireplace.
+A properly swept chimney/flue, void of any buildup of soot or creosote, can increase the efficiency of your fireplace.
 It allows the smoke to evacuate without any debris or obstacles in its way.
 This increased air transfer allows fuels to burn faster, which results in your home being heated more efficiently.
 Acidic creosote can destroy metal connections and masonry joints.
 This can result in water entering the home at these weakened points, which can cause further damage.

 Proper chimney cleaning is the best way to prevent these hazards.
 The average homeowner usually has not invested in the proper training, lacks the experience or the appropriate equipment needed to thoroughly clean or inspect their chimney.
 Clean Sweeps Chimney Services has made all of these investments in order to best serve your chimney needs.
 We arrive promptly, work safely and comprehensively, and conduct a review of our findings with our customers following the inspection.